 - Sweet Potato Pie - You can simply replace the pureed pumpkin with sweet potato puree for a sweet potato pie!
 It's a 1-for-1 swap, meaning you use the same amount of sweet potato puree as pumpkin puree.

 - Crustless Pumpkin Pie - It is possible to bake this filling without a crust, and it is delicious.
-However, we have a Healthy Crustless Pumpkin Pie recipe that we love and make every year!
-It's not allergy-friendly as-is because it contains eggs, but it is gluten-free, grain-free, dairy-free, and paleo.
+However, I also have a Crustless Pumpkin Pie recipe that I also love and make every year.
+It contains eggs but it is gluten-free, grain-free, dairy-free, and paleo.

-This is truly one of the easiest pies to make!
+This gluten-free vegan pumpkin pie is truly one of the easiest pies to make!
 Just partially bake the crust (called par-baking), mix the filling on the stove, spread it into the crust and bake to set.

 - Prepare the Crust: Preheat the oven to 375 degrees F. Assemble the gluten-free pie crust dough in an 8 or 9 inch pie pan.
 Poke the bottom of the crust with a fork, leaving about an inch between pokes, to release steam while baking.